 Our Group of Directors

-Ortega y Gasset is run by a group of directors based in New York and other regions throughout the US.
+Ortega y Gasset is a non-profit organization run by a group of directors based in New York and other regions throughout the US.
 All directors are working artists and in addition to writing, curating, installing and doing administrative work to run OyG, their directorship enables them to connect with the community that OyG fosters to support their practices as painters, photographers, sculptors and writers.
 Learn more about each director below and see their current projects via their instagram feeds.

 Eleanna Anagnos (Brooklyn, NY)